djfdyuruiry/ts-lambda-api/README.md

 There are two ways to respond to requests:

 - Return a value from your endpoint method
-- Use the response context to send a response (see `Request / Response Context` section below - the context has convience methods for html, json etc.)
+- Use the response context to send a response (see `Request / Response Context` section below - the context has convience methods for html, json, files etc.)

 By default all return values are serialised to JSON in the response body and the `content-type` response header is set to `application/json`.
 To change this you can use the `produces` and `controllerProduces` decorators.